linux-credentials/credentialsd/CONTRIBUTING.md

 # Ways to Contribute

-We are looking This document below primarily focuses on writing code for this project, but there are many ways you can help out:
+This document below primarily focuses on writing code for this project, but there are many different ways you can help out:

 - **Testing**: We only have access to a limited set of hardware and accounts.
   Installing the project and using it yourself is a great way to get us more